fyrox-book/fyrox-book.github.io/src/fyrox/beginning/scene_and_scene_graph.md

 This node is intended to be used for **2D games** only.
 - [Sound](../sound/sound.md) - a sound source, it is universal for 2D and 3D.
 Spatial blend factor allows you to select a proportion between 2D and 3D.
+- Listener - an audio receiver that captures the sound in a particular point in your scene and sends it to an audio context for processing and output to an audio playback device.
+- Animation Player - a container for multiple animations, it can play animations made in the [animation editor](../animation/anim_editor.md) and apply animation poses to respective scene nodes.
+- Animation Blending State Machine - a state machine that mixes multiple animations from multiple states into one; each state is backed by one or more animation playing or blending nodes.
+See the [respective chapter](../animation/absm_editor.md) for more info.

-Each of the node could be created either from the editor (`Create` on main menu) or programmatically via respective node builder.
+Each of the node could be created either from the editor (`Create` on main menu) or programmatically via respective node builder (see [API docs](https://docs.rs/fyrox/latest/fyrox/scene/index.html) for more info).
 These scene nodes allow you to build almost any kind of game.
 It is also possible to create your own types of nodes, but this is advanced topic, and it will be covered in [next chapters](../scene/custom_node.md).

 ## Local and global coordinates